RhodesPeter/request-module-workshop/README.md

 ### Your challenge
 Create a function called myRequest that has similar set of features to the Node request module.

 The request module simply creates a wrapper around the Node core http module.
 Your task it to create your own request function that performs in the same way as the request module used in the app.js file in this repo.
+Hint: relate to your knowledge of streams and sending data in chunks.

 To complete this challenge you will need to use the [`http.get`](https://nodejs.org/api/http.html#http_http_get_options_callback) method of the node core `http` module.